likianta/declare-qtquick/blueprint/readme.md

 For some history reasons, "blueprint" remains the old-style code, which is not much compilant with current one.

-I'm working on to update this project to follow the new guide lines.
-But before this work is done, be notice that there're some inconvinience listed below:
+I'm working on to update this project to follow the new guidelines.
+But before this work is done, be notice that there are some inconvinience listed below:

 - Most comments were written in Chinese.
 - Its parser was focus on parsing Qt 5.15, which is slightly incompatible with